SuperSaiyajinStackZ/Univ-Edit-Stuff/README.md

 - [x] The Sims 2 GBA and NDS Scripts and Labels for Universal-Edit-Hex.
 - [x] Animal Crossing Wild World Scripts and Labels for Universal-Edit-Hex.
 - [x] The Urbz: Sims in the City GBA and NDS Scripts and Labels for Universal-Edit-Hex.
+- [x] The Sims Bustin' Out GBA Scripts and Labels for Universal-Edit-Hex.
 - [x] Some other stuff, not sure yet.

 Those will be stored in separate folders, those would be the following: